 But how did Tesla join the elusive trillion-dollar-valuation club alongside Amazon, Apple, Google, Meta and Microsoft without caving into this requirement?

-Build A Great Product Or Service
+Tesla Built A Great Product And Service

 First, it starts with having a great product.
 Rather than spend its budget on advertising, Tesla heavily invested in research and development.
 In 2021 they spent almost $3000 dollars on R&D for each car they sold.
 For context, $3000 was the combined spend of Ford, Toyota and GM on R&D for each car sold on R&D. This placed their vehicle leaps and bounds ahead of alternatives in regards to quality and functionality.
 Coupled with the effect of scarcity as a result of being a pioneer in the electronic vehicle segment, the demand for their vehicles surpassed their ability to supply.